pgpkg/pgpkg/docs/pages/spec.md

 ## Migrations

-Any directory containing a file called `@migration.pgpkg` is considered to be a migration directory.
-There can only be a single migration directory in a package.
-SQL files can appear directly inside this directory, or inside any subdirectory.

-By convention, this directory is named `schema`, but that is not a requirement of `pgpkg`.
+Files used to migration database objects are listed in the `Migrations` clause of `pgpkg.toml`.

-Managed objects and tests will not be recognised if they appear in a migration directory.
+Managed objects and tests will not be recognised if they appear in this clause.

-Only files named in the `@migration.pgpkg` file will be used in a migration. `pgpkg` will print a warning if a SQL file is found in the migration directory, but is not listed in `@migration.pgpkg`.
+Only files named in the `Migrations` clause will be used in a migration.

-The migration folder can contain SQL scripts that are typical for a database migration tool.
+Migration scripts can contain SQL that is typical for a database migration tool.
-When pgpkg begins a migration, it runs any scripts it hasn't seen before, the order specified in `@migration.pgpkg`.
+When pgpkg begins a migration, it runs any scripts it hasn't seen before, the order specified in `Migrations`.

 Scripts are run with the role name  of the package (eg, `$schema`), so objects created by a migration are owned by the package's schema.

-The path name of migration scripts, relative to the migration directory, is used to determine if a migration script needs to be run.
-This path name includes the name of any subdirectories under the migration directory.
+The base file name of migration script, not including its path, is used to determine if a migration script needs to be run.
 When successful, the name of each script is stored in the `pgpkg` schema's database, thus preventing the script from running again in the future.

 > WARNING: Renaming a migration script may cause the script to run again during a
 > migration.
 Once you deploy a migration, it should not be renamed.

-`@migration.pgpkg`, which must exist in the top level migration directory, lists the filenames of the migration scripts that must be run, one file per line.
-Migration scripts are run strictly in the order that they are found in this file.
-The file may refer to scripts found in subdirectories of the migration folder.
-Comments (starting with `#`) and blank lines are allowed in this file.
+The `Migrations` clause of `pgpkg.toml`, lists the filenames of the migration scripts that must be run.
+Migration scripts are run strictly in the order that they are found in the config.

-> File names in `pgpkg` **never** determine or influence the order of execution of a migration.
+> File names in `Migrations` **never** determine or influence the order of execution of a migration.
+> Migrations are performed strictly in the order specified, with no exceptions.

-Using an index file means you can group migration scripts by name, which makes managing them much easier.
+Using an indexed list means you can group migration scripts by name in your filesystem, which makes managing them much easier.
 For example, if a script called `example.sql` creates a table called `example`, and we later need to add a column to it, we can do that in a file called `example@001.sql` - which will appear under the `example.sql` script in most IDEs.
-However, the new script can be added to the end of the `@migration.pgpkg` file, meaning that it will run last.
+However, the new script can be added to the end of the `Migrations` clause, meaning that it will run last.

 Alternatively, we could also put the `create table` and `alter table` scripts in a subdirectory called `example`.
 This will let us group all changes for an entity together, which makes it easier to